sphars/spencerharston.com/src/projects.md

 Website: [aboutblank.page](https://aboutblank.page/)
 Repo: [sphars/about-blank](https://github.com/sphars/about-blank)

 A simple, 99% blank website consisting of a full-view background color.
 I made this intended as a new tab page for browsers because I wanted a blank page for new tabs rather than the default search bar + auto-generated bookmarks in browsers.
-Unfortunately, the default blank page in browsers (`about:blank`) doesn't respect color preferences so it's always a blank white page.
+Unfortunately, the default blank page (`about:blank`) in most browsers (notably Chromium-based) doesn't respect color preferences so it's always a blank white page.
 This site respects the user preference and allows you to set the color explicitly or randomly.
 I currently use this in all my browsers as my home page.

 More random projects can be see on my [GitHub profile](https://github.com/sphars).